saidam90/meditation-app/README.md

 ## General Information

-The Meditation app allows users to select a guided meditation session by setting a timer and desired sound for their session.
+The Meditation app allows you to set a timer and desired sound for your meditation session.
-The app is designed to be minimalist, allowing users to focus on their meditation practice without any distractions.
+The app is designed to be minimalist, allowing you to focus on your meditation practice without any distractions.

 ## Technologies Used